paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 // fences nodes now implement <, <=, >, >=, == and !=
 if (fence.Active) fence.MoveTo(fences);    // injects in sorted order
 ```
-Newly created or moved items maintain order.
+Created or moved items maintain order.
 Inherit `CompareItem` or set it for a class or an instance.

 #### List Disposal